-The duration of a CL will be for a maximum of four years or until CCT/CCST is reached, whichever is the sooner.
+The duration of a CL will be for a maximum of four years or until CCT/CCST is reached.
 During this time the trainee combines 50% clinical specialty training with 50% academic training to complete a substantial piece of postdoctoral research.

-It is expected that a substantial number of the trainees will, where appropriate, apply for a further peer reviewed, externally-funded postdoctoral training award (such as the Clinician Scientist Award) or an award to support further research training.
+It is expected that a substantial number of the trainees will, where appropriate, apply for a further peer reviewed, externally-funded postdoctoral training award (such as the NIHR Advanced Fellowship) or an award to support further research training.

 For trainees who will not reach CCT/CCST within the maximum four years of the CL, arrangements will need to be put in place locally to enable the trainee to return to clinical training after the completion of CL and reach CCT/CCST.